PhD, Professor of

 Supervision of student project works

-Diverse subjects (to many to be listet ;-) at bachelor and master levels.
+Diverse subjects (to many to be listed ;-) at bachelor and master levels.

 Artificial Intelligence in Interactive Systems (courses spring 2016, 2015, 2014, 2013, 2012; closed websites)